superheri/obs-studio/docs/sphinx/plugins.rst

     - `libobs/obs-service.h`_ -- Used for implementing services in
       plugin modules

+    - `libobs/obs-data.h`_ -- Used for managing settings for libobs
+      objects

+    - `libobs/obs-properties.h`_ -- Used for generating properties for
+      libobs objects

     - `libobs/graphics/graphics.h`_ -- Used for graphics rendering

 Common Directory Structure and CMakeLists.txt
 ---------------------------------------------
+The common way source files are organized is to have one file for plugin initialization, and then specific files for each individual object you're implementing.
+For example, if you were to create a plugin called 'my-plugin', you'd have something like my-plugin.c where plugin initialization is done, my-source.c for the definition of a custom source, my-output.c for the definition of a custom output, etc.  (This is not a rule of course)

 This is an example of a common directory structure for a native plugin module::